 Her work to date has focussed on wind and marine power, and she is currently working with ClimateXchange to develop a detailed solar power dataset for use in Scottish Government energy models.
 She is also involved in the Energy Revolution Research Consortium (EnergyREV) funded by the EPSRC, as part of the team developing a multi-criteria evaluation of local energy demonstrator projects funded by the Prospering from the Energy Revolution (PFER) programme.
 Her PhD research, entitled "Carbon and Energy Payback of Variable Renewable Generation", examined both sides of the payback calculation, focussing particularly on carbon.
 The first half examined the reliability of estimates of embodied carbon of renewable generators and involved a detailed life cycle assessment of the Pelamis Wave Energy converter; the second half identified the marginal carbon emissions displacement of wind power on the electricity network in Great Britain.

 Prior to commencing academic research, Camilla worked for Arup as an electrical building services engineer.
 She had responsibility for designing all aspects of the electrical installations in projects in the UK, USA, Russia, China and the Middle East across a variety of building sectors including education, commercial, hotels, residential, transportation and tall towers.
 Her particular interests included sustainability and energy efficient design, especially designing for optimum daylighting.

-Camilla is a Member of the Institution of Engineering and Technology and a Life Cycle Assessment Certified Professional with the American Center for Life Cycle Assessment.
+Camilla is a Member of the Institution of Engineering and Technology.